The Root Cause of Sleep-Related Shoulder Pain

 Can a pillow cause shoulder pain?

 Yes.
-A pillow that's too high forces the shoulder into internal rotation and elevates the arm overnight.
+A pillow that's too high forces the shoulder into internal rotation and improves the arm overnight.
 A pillow that's too low creates lateral neck bend that loads the shoulder joint.
 Both patterns cause morning shoulder soreness that worsens over weeks.

 What loft is best for shoulder pain side sleepers?